 The formation of this open-air museum started in 1969 and today counts 70,000 items of Ukrainian household and traditional cultural items such as embroidered fabrics, carpets, ceramics, metal and wooden pieces, glassworks, paintings, folk musical instruments.
 There is the oldest wooden church from 1750.
 And it is a working church, not just a historical monument.

 - Take a river cruise along the Dnipro river

 There are several places in Kyiv where the boat ships depart.
-The easiest to get and convenient are: at the River Port near the metro station Poshtova Ploshcha, the other one near the “Dnipro” metro station.
-Within a 1 or 1,5-hour boat ship tours, you will admire the picturesque scenery of the right and the left banks of Kyiv.
+The easiest to get and most convenient are: at the River Port near the metro station Poshtova Ploshcha, the other one near the “Dnipro” metro station.
+Within a 1 or 1,5-hour boat ship tour, you will admire the picturesque scenery of the right and the left banks of Kyiv.

 The sights include the stunning domes of Kyiv-Pechersk Lavra, Vydybetsky Monastery, St. Andrew’s Church, and the Magdeburg Rights monument.
 There are also two longer boat trips, the tours last 3 hours.
 These cruises are more captivating as they follow the Dnipro River upstream to the Kyiv Reservoir, which is locals call the Kyiv Sea.

 - Explore the city on foot

 It is impossible to tell about Kyiv sites briefly.
 Kyiv is a city with more than thousand-year history.
 And I highly recommend you to explore the city on foot.
 The central area and Old Town are very compact and the main landmarks are located close to each other.
 The Upper Town area with its sights and landmarks is the same convenient for a walking tour.